Fabio Fognini: 2022: Record 400th singles career win, ATP 500 doubles title

 At the 2022 French Open he defeated Alexei Popyrin which put him one win away from his 400th career win.
-At the 2022 Hamburg European Open he reached the second round defeating Aljaz Bedene to earn his 400th career win.
-He became only the 14th active player to win 400 matches and the first Italian man in the Open Era with 400 tour-level wins followed by Adriano Panatta with 392 wins, and by Andreas Seppi with 386 wins, who is the second-most among active Italians.
+At the 2022 Hamburg European Open he reached the second round defeating Aljaž Bedene to earn his 400th career win.
+He became only the 14th active player to win 400 matches and the first Italian man in the Open Era with 400 tour-level wins followed by Adriano Panatta with 391 wins, and by Andreas Seppi with 386 wins, who was the second-most among active Italians.